Class: Aws::MarketplaceMetering::Client

 #meter_usage(params = {}) ⇒ Types::MeterUsageResult

-Submit usage records to report events from the previous hour.
-If you submit records that are greater than six hours after events occur, the records won’t be accepted.
-The timestamp in your request determines when an event is recorded.
-You can only report usage once per hour for each dimension.
+For non-Amazon Bedrock AgentCore Runtime deployments, you can only report usage once per hour for each dimension.
 For AMI-based products, this is per dimension and per EC2 instance.
 For container products, this is per dimension and per ECS task or EKS pod.
-You can’t modify values after they’re recorded.
-If you report usage before the current hour ends, you will be unable to report additional usage until the next hour begins.
+You can't modify values after they're recorded.
+If you report usage before a current hour ends, you will be unable to report additional usage until the next hour begins.
+The

 For Amazon Web Services Regions that support MeterUsage, see